Encore!

 UI/UX Prototyping and Implementation

-From first sketching out user journeys, designing wireframes and interactive prototypes, creating assets, and then programming the interfaces in Unity and C#, I saw the UI/UX process from end to end.
-I then collaborated with programmers to fully implement gameplay and functionality.
+From sketching -> prototyping in Figma -> asset creation in Illustrator -> programming the interfaces in Unity and C#, then collaborating with programmers to fully implement gameplay and functionality.

-What were the key instructions and information the user should learn from the interface?
+What was the key gameplay info the user should learn from the interface?

 How do they proceed to the next stage in the user flow?